kailash-manasarovar/statement/docs/timeline/2024/february.md

 ### `@1frgvn`

 - Here's me winding them up.
 I enjoyed this sort of thing and did it a lot.
 It gave me some power in what was ostensibly a powerless situation...
-I was a lab rat in a cage in truth, at least that's what everyone but me and God thought.
+I was a lab rat in a cage in truth, at least that's what everyone except me and God thought.

 [![Wind ups](../../content/tweets/february-2024/wind-ups-1.png)](https://x.com/1FRGVN/status/1756669026153926765)